mhoelzer/backend-slackbot/README.md

 ### Phase 1: Bare Bones Bot

 Your first implementation of the bot will run on your local development machine, and should be able to perform these basic functions:
-*   Make sure you use python classes and objects when you implement.
-[Here](https://github.com/KenzieAcademy/backend-slackbot/) is a starter code and some suggested methods
-*   Connect your app to the [KenzieBot](https://kenziebot.slack.com) workspace as a bot user
+*   Connect your app to the [KenzieBot](https://kenziebot.slack.com) or [KenzieBot2](https.kenziebot2.slack.com) workspace as a bot user
-*   Send a message to a channel announcing that it is online
+*   Send a message to a default channel announcing that your bot is online
-*   Wait for and process events/messages in an infinite while-loop
+*   Wait for and process slack events/messages in an infinite while-loop
-*   Ignore any messages that don't contain a direct \`@mention\` of your bot name
+*   Ignore any messages that don't contain a direct `@mention` of your bot name
 *   Exit your bot program if you receive an exit message.
 For example, if your bot is named \`example-bot\` then your program should exit gracefully when it receives a slack message such as \`@example-bot exit\`

 ### Guidance Notes